 In the gritty depths of the strip-mining South and in a university town in the Midwest, two Catholic sisters are working to create a future in which opioid addicts have options beyond the next fix.
-Beth Davies, a Notre Dame sister in Montreal, has worked for decades for health care and social justice in Appalachian Virginia.
+Beth Davies, a Notre Dame of Montreal sister, has worked for decades for health care and social justice in Appalachian Virginia.
 Julie Schwab, a Sinsinawa Dominican nun, is developing a residential choice for addicts in Wisconsin.

 They don't know each other — but, from the way their friends and coworkers describe them, they share one strikingly similar trait: They don't give up easy.